rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-objectivec.md

 > #### Sending doesn't work!
 >
-> If this is your first time using RabbitMQ and you don't see the "Sent"
+> If this is your first time using RabbitMQ and you get logged errors at this
-> message then you may be left scratching your head wondering what could
+> point then you may be left scratching your head wondering what could
 > be wrong.
 Maybe the broker was started without enough free disk space
 > (by default it needs at least 1Gb free) and is therefore refusing to
 > accept messages.
 Check the broker logfile to confirm and reduce the